 Archiving of replication and other secondary data at the Roper Center

 Roper hosts secondary datasets based solely on data from the archive or on data from the archive combined with publicly available data.
 The Center highly encourages researchers to archive their replication data, whether or not archiving is required for replication purposes.
-Not only does archiving with the Roper Center allow other researchers to access the data necessary for replication; housing data at Roper increases visibility of researchers’ work and ensures that data are preserved for the future.
+Archiving with the Roper Center allows other researchers to access the data necessary for replication.
+Housing data at Roper increases visibility of researchers’ work and ensures that data are preserved for the future.
 In cases where the replication dataset exposes extremely limited amounts of data from the primary source, Roper can make the data available on request to any researcher, even those not associated with Roper member institutions.

 Roper maintains close relationships with other major archives in the U.S. and around the world.
 If a researcher’s dataset is based on proprietary data from multiple archives, the Roper Center can work with the other archives to determine where the merged dataset would be best housed.